shivshankardayal/Kunjika/Features.rst

     Currently using libreprogramming's code.
 14. Simple tags display.
 15. Users page.
+16. Simple count of questions, answers, tags and users.
 Postponed for later
 ===================
 1. Search using Sphinx and Google custom search integration.